navi1910/navi1910/README.md

-- 👋 Hi, I’m @navi1910
+- 👋 Hi, I’m Naveen A @navi1910
-- 👀 I’m interested in Data Science, Data Vizualiztion, Lean operations and Project Management.
+- 👀 I’m interested in Data Science, Data Vizualiztion, AI, Deeep Learning, BIG Data, Lean operations and Project Management.
-- 🌱 I’m currently learning Bsc.
-Honors in Data Science
+- 🌱 I’m currently pursuing Bsc.
+Honors in Data Science and Analytics, Jain University.
 - 💞️ I’m looking to collaborate on varied projects
-- 📫 How to reach me email : nasajeager2001@gmail.com
+- 📫 Gmail : nasajeager2001@gmail.com

 <!---
 navi1910/navi1910 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.